User Score: 5862

---On film: A scene from the movie "Battle Circus" with Humphrey Bogart and June Allyson is shown.
+--On film: Scenes from the movie "Battle Circus" starring Humphrey Bogart and June Allyson.

 --Andrés Segovia (Spanish guitarist)

---John Forsythe and Marie Riva (actors) - perform a scene from Noel Coward's "Cavalcade"
+--John Forsythe and Maria Riva (actors) present the honeymoon cruise scene from Noel Coward's "Cavalcade."

-"The Record Industry Story" - A Salute to the Recording Industry's 75th Anniversary with scheduled guests:
+"The Record Industry Story" - A Salute to the Recording Industry's 75th Anniversary.

---Bing Crosby (actor) - introduces a scene from his movie "Going My Way"
+--Bing Crosby sings "Silent Night" with a boys' choir in a scene from the 1944 movie "Going My Way."